Swimming Pool Accident Attorney in Houston, Texas

 While text book and course training may prepare a lifeguard to pass the American Red Cross Lifeguard exam, it does not always prepare the individual lifeguard for a specific emergency.
 Failure to act promptly on the part of a lifeguard can result in near-drowning or even death.
 This is another reason why a back-up lifeguard is always a necessity in a public pool setting.

 Even in pools where lifeguards are not required, there may be a duty to provide supervision on the part of the pool or spa owner.
 If you send your child to a friend’s home with the understanding that a responsible adult will be supervising the swimming activities, you have a right to expect it to happen.
-Slip and fall accidents that occur due to running and horseplay may be preventable if the adult is providing adequate supervision.
+Slip and falls that occur due to running and horseplay may be preventable if the adult is providing adequate supervision.
 Diving in the shallow end should not be permitted.
 While many of these things seem to be common sense, they get over looked way too often and it only takes a split second for an injury to occur.

-If you or someone you know has been injured and you suspect it may have been the result of a negligent lifeguard, please contact Simmons and Fletcher to speak with one of our swimming pool accident attorneys today.
+If you or someone you know has been injured and you suspect it may have been the result of a negligent lifeguard, please contact Simmons and Fletcher, P.C., to speak with one of our swimming pool accident attorneys today.
 The initial consultation is always free and you do not pay a dime unless we win your case.